ea3iav/ESP32CAMSSTV/README.md

         Need to wire it accordingly to your radio input pinout.

-🚀 Features
+✅ Stick with version 2.*** or downgrade to it: esp32 Espressif systems version 2.0.17 works fine in order to use this sketch 🚀 Features
 📷 Camera Support: Captures images using the OV2640 camera module.
 🔊 Audio Output: Sends audio signals to a speaker via GPIO 14.